- Share this article on Facebook

 - Share this article on Tumblr

-The WGA East on Friday came out swinging against DeGeneres, who is alone among the comedy/ variety topliners to return to work during the week-old walkout, proclaiming that she wasn’t welcome in New York for her planned Thanksgiving-week tapings in the Big Apple.
+The WGA East Friday came out swinging against the talk-show host Friday, who is alone among the comedy/variety topliners to return to work during the week-old walkout, proclaiming that she wasn’t welcome in New York for her planned Thanksgiving-week tapings in the Big Apple.
 That triggered a response from AFTRA defending DeGeneres and another harsh letter from WGAE.